SolerSoft/Refract/docs/index.md

 *Why is [ReGlass][ReGlass] associated with [jbienz][jbienz] but Refract associated with [SolerSoft][SolerSoft]?*

 I usually release open source software under my personal github ([jbienz][jbienz]), but since **Refract** includes binary executables I wanted to be a little more careful.
 SolerSoft is a LLC I created years ago exactly for this purpose.
 Still, note that none of my open source projects include any kind of warranty.
-Use at your own risk. ;)
+Use at your own risk! ;)

 ## About the Author
 Jared Bienz<br/>